When used correctly, dumbbells are a highly effective way to burn fat and lose weight whilst maintaining muscle. So how do you do it?

 7) Dumbbell Bench Press

 The dumbbell bench press is to the chest, what the row is to the back.
 It’s a great exercise to hit your pecs, shoulders, and triceps.
-A cheap bench like this Flybird (you can find the customer reviews here) allows you to bench press at home.
+A cheap bench like this Flybird FB149 allows you to bench press at home.
 It’s affordable and can also be folded away after a workout.
 If you don’t want to get a bench, you can do the floor press as an alternative.
-I recommend getting a cheap yoga mat like this one for comfort and safety.
+I recommend getting a cheap yoga mat for comfort and safety.
 A mat also stops sweat from going all over your floor!